abdul-abdi/smartscope/README.md

 - Hedera Testnet Support
 - Learning Resources
 - SmartScope AI Assistant
+- Comprehensive Template System with categories and detailed documentation
+- Community and Learning Pages with integrated navigation

 ### In Progress (Q2 2025)
 - Enhanced Security Analysis with integration with security standards